cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 4. Envelope

 Each CloudEvent is wholly represented as an `<event>` XML element that MUST carry the `specversion` as an XML attribute value.

 Such a representation MUST use the media type `application/cloudevents+xml`.

 The enveloping element contains:

 * A set of CloudEvent context attribute XML elements.
+This includes any CloudEvent extension context attributes XML elements.
+From an XSD perspective, this is the equivalent of there being an `<xs:any minOccurs="0"/>` element defined as a sibling to the other CloudEvent context attribute XML elements.
 * An OPTIONAL `<data>` XML element.

 The `<event>` element MUST NOT contain any direct child text nodes with non-whitespace content.

 Example _(XML preamble and namespace definitions omitted for brevity)_: